e-graveyard/drone-eks-deploy/README.md

 Kubernetes must also be configured to allow changes received from the user whose credentials are being used to perform the manifest appliances.
 One approach to that is to bound an AWS user to a group.
-This group will be then subject to a RBAC declaration, allowing the user to perform the necessary actions within the cluster.
+This group will be then subject to a [RBAC declaration][rbac], allowing the user to perform the necessary actions within the cluster.

 To begin, provided you have the [`awscli` configured][awscli-conf], you can easily update your [kubeconfig][kube-context] to add the context of your EKS